sigurd-ss/fig2pov/README.md

 Convert MATLAB figures to ray-traced images using Povray as the rendering engine.
 If desired, add texture and other rendering elements not supported by MATLAB to your graphics objects.

 ## Introduction
-MATLAB graphics uses openGL (or ...) for rendering.
+MATLAB graphics uses openGL or Painters for rendering figures.
 The quality of the rendering is not as good as what can be provided by e.g ray tracing.
 Povray is a popular open-source ray tracing program with its own scripting language for describing scenes.
 This function provides a simple way to convert MATLAB figures (or, to be exact, axes) to images rendered using ray tracing.
 It does so by generating a povray script based on the contents of the axes object.
 This script can then be executed in Povray to generate the final image.

 ## Usage